-During March 2015 we are carrying out maintenance work to the eastern taxiways adjoining Runway 1(Runway 23R/05L); the programme will require five nights of closure.
-Further work will be required during 2015 and so two dates each month have been identified between May and December.
+During March 2015 we carried out maintenance work to the eastern taxiways adjoining Runway 1(Runway 23R/05L).
+Further is required during 2015 and so dates each month have been identified between May and December.
 This has enabled a works programme to be planned and to provide advance notice; it is anticipated will be useful for our neighbours.
 During these nights of closure the routine maintenance tasks, necessary to keep our busiest runway and its’ adjoining taxiways in a good and safe condition, will also be carried out.

 |September 1st & 2nd||October 6th & 7th|

 As always, the prevailing weather conditions will determine in which direction aircraft will take-off and land.
 In the event of bad weather/low visibility, the works may be deferred and Runway 1(Runway 23R/05L) will be reinstated.
 Normal operations will resume at all other times.
 These changes are permitted within the terms of the Planning Permission Runway 2(Runway 23L/05R).

 For some nights in February/March/April/June/July/November/December we carried out some taxiway reconstruction work.
 In total this work has required 47 nights of closure of Runway 1(Runway 23R/05L) and night time use of Runway 2(Runway 23L/05R); 13% of the nights available January-December 2014.
 Whilst Runway 1(Runway 23R/05L) was closed for these taxiway works we carried out the routine maintenance tasks necessary to keep our busiest runway in a safe and usable condition.